For this Colorado contractor, stringless concrete paving was just the opening act.

 Pushed Into Action

-The brainchild of Lance Latimer and Matt Varholdt — both of whom come from entrepreneurial backgrounds — Alpine Civil Contractors (ACC), positions itself as a general contractor with a specialty in slipform paving.
+The brainchild of Lance Latimer and Matt Varholdt — both of whom come from entrepreneurial backgrounds — Alpine Civil Construction (ACC), positions itself as a general contractor with a specialty in slipform paving.
 Though it was established less than five years ago, Latimer and Varholdt alone bring nearly 60 years’ cumulative experience to the table.
 According to Latimer, the decision to form Alpine was driven by entities that would become his future clients.

 “It because a situation in which these companies either weren’t getting the service they needed or were dealing with major workmanship issues,” he said.
 “At the same time, I had a handful of guys that I had known in different capacities who were continually asking when I was going to start a new company.
 Matt and I saw that, if we were to start a company, we had a crew and would immediately have the work, so it made sense to move forward.”